kz8s/vagrant-kubernetes/README.md

 kubectl --kubeconfig=kubernetes-configs/kubeconfig delete pod busybox
 ```

-## Installing a capable kubeconfig
+## Installing a Capable kubeconfig

 Here is the kubeconfig that lets you interact with this cluster
 without having to specify options to kubectl.
 Put this in